-In sum, the performance area of research and innovation in the corporate sector at the given time had the third smallest goal distance of the six areas analysed and the highest probability of achieving the goal.
-Overall, goal distance was deemed to be within reach by 2020 - providing the trends continued to develop as they had in the past.
-However, many indicators, such as 'Competition policy' or 'Venture capital intensity', were well below the target level and displayed insufficient or retrogressive dynamics to catch up with the group of leading countries.
-Furthermore, performance in key sub-areas, such as start-up dynamics and growth of innovation-intensive early-stage businesses, remained extremely weak in comparison to the Innovation Leaders.
+In sum, the presented performance area of research and innovation in the corporate sector at the given time had the third-smallest goal distance of the six areas analysed and the highest probability to achieve the goal.
+Overall, goal distance was deemed to be within reach by 2020 - provided the trends continued to develop as they have in the past.
+However, many indicators, such as 'Competition policy' or 'Venture capital intensity', were well below the target level and displayed insufficient or retrograde dynamics to catch-up with the group of leading countries.
+Furthermore, performance in key sub-areas, such as start-up dynamics and venture capital intensity, remained extremely weak in comparison to the Innovation Leaders.
 Based on this picture, the relevant fields of action were addressed in the Council's report - including concrete policy recommendations for improving Austria's innovation performance within the specific areas.

-It is important to mention that the Council of Ministers commissioned the Council for Research and Technology Development to provide the annual Reports on Austria's Scientific and Technological Capability in order to send them to the Austrian Parliament.
-There they are debated in the parliamentary committee on RTI.
-They are also presented publicly and published on the Council's website.
-With this approach, it was intended to put the political and public debate of education, science, research and innovation policy affairs on a sound evidence-based footing.
+It is important to mention that the Council of Ministers commissioned the Council for Research and Technology Development to elaborate the annual Reports on Austria's scientific and technological capability in order to send it to the Austrian Parliament.
+There it is debated in the parliamentary Committee on Research, Technology and Innovation.
+It is also presented publicly and published on the Councils Web-page.
+With this approach it was intended to put the political and public debate on education, science, research and innovation policy affairs on a sound evidence-based footing.